Edgio/terraform-provider-edgecast/docs/resources/cps_certificate.md

 - `is_common_name` (Boolean) Determines whether this domain corresponds to the certificate's common name.
 Note: You may only designate a single domain as the common name.
 Default Value: If you do not designate a domain as the common name, then our system will assign it to one of your domains.

+Read-Only:

+- `active_date` (String) Returns a null value.
+- `created` (String) Indicates the timestamp at which this domain was added to the certificate request.
+Syntax:
+{YYYY}-{MM}-{DD}T{hh}:{mm}:{ss}.{ffffff}Z
+- `dcv_token` (String) This property's data type varies according to the certificate request's DCV method.
+DNS Text: Returns a string set to the token value through which you may prove control over your certificate request's domains.
+DNS CNAME: Returns an object that contains DCV metadata for a specific domain in your certificate request.
+- `emails` (List of String) Email only
+Contains a list of email addresses to which DCV instructions will be sent.
+- `id` (Number) Indicates the system-defined ID assigned to this domain.
+- `status` (String) Indicates status information for this domain.

 <a id="nestedblock--notification_setting"></a>